pprosser-redhat/mqtt_kafka_bridge/install/amqstreams/readme.md

 If you want to see the messaged arriving on the kafka topic then run the following :-

 podman exec -it amqstreams bin/kafka-console-consumer.sh --bootstrap-server 192.168.59.3:9092 --topic bintopickafka

+Running in podman with the above command does recover from stopping the container.
+Need to remove and execute podman rnu again.
+I suspect it's using storage in the container than is causing the problem